-- Timing (proposals): An oral defense of the research proposal and its relevance to the field of Geography must be held no later than pre-finals week of the semester prior to the one in which a student plans to graduate (except creative components, proposals for which may be defended within the first three weeks of the graduation term). - Announcement: All defenses must be publicly posted (on departmental bulletin boards) at least two weeks before the date of the defense (see example announcement in the Appendix).
-The details, including a short (<250 word) abstract, must also be emailed to the Graduate Coordinator for electronic dissemenation at this time. - Review: Advisor-approved final defense drafts (see comments earlier) must be delivered to all members of the student's committee at least two weeks in advance of the scheduled oral exam date. - Format: Students should ask whether their committee members prefer hard or electronic copies and deliver accordingly. - Location: Students must schedule a room for the defense with the main office in the department.
-Students and their advisors must be physically present for the defense; teleconferencing methods are not permitted.
-In extenuating circumstances, committee members may participate remotely (e.g., phone, Skype). - Audience: The defense is only open to faculty and students of Oklahoma State University.
+Timing (proposals): An oral defense of the research proposal and its relevance to the field of Geography must be held no later than pre-finals week of the semester prior to the one in which a student plans to graduate (except creative components, proposals for which may be defended within the first three weeks of the graduation term).

+- Announcement: All defenses must be publicly posted (on departmental bulletin boards) at least two weeks before the date of the defense (see example announcement in the Appendix).
+The details, including a short (<250 word) abstract, must also be emailed to the Graduate Coordinator for electronic dissemenation at this time. - Review: Advisor-approved final defense drafts (see comments earlier) must be delivered to all members of the student's committee at least two weeks in advance of the scheduled oral exam date. - Format: Students should ask whether their committee members prefer hard or electronic copies and deliver accordingly. - Location: All required Advisory Committee members, Chair, Advisor, Graduate College Representative, Expert Member(s), and the graduate student are expected to be present for defenses with in-person or virtual.
+However, there may be scheduling challenges due to travel, illness, etc. Technology, such as teleconferencing and videoconferencing, may be used to address scheduling challenges.
+Additionally, the student's desired format (e.g., in-person vs. virtual) should be given the most consideration; however, this does not imply that students should avoid in-person, public presentations, especially if they lack this experience.
+Also, no recordings/transcription should be made of defenses without the expressed consent of all persons present, including audience members.
+For in-person defenses, students must schedule a room for the defense with the main office in the department. - Audience: The defense is only open to faculty and students of Oklahoma State University.
 The committee chair makes a determination as to when audience members are to be dismissed (before or after committee questions) and has full discretion to remove anyone from the defense who is disruptive of the proceedings.